ENOCHIAN BIOSCIENCES, INC. CLA - GuruFocus.com

 LEAD PLAINTIFF DEADLINE IS SEPTEMBER 26, 2022

 NEW YORK, Aug.
-16, 2022 (GLOBE NEWSWIRE) -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed in the United States District Court for the Central District of California on behalf of persons and entities that purchased or otherwise acquired Enochian Biosciences, Inc. (“Enochian” or the “Company”) ( ENOB) securities between January 17, 2018 and June 27, 2022, inclusive (the “Class Period”), including common stock issued by Enochian in a private placement offering on or about February 16, 2018.
+17, 2022 /PRNewswire/ -- Wolf Haldenstein Adler Freeman & Herz LLP reminds investors that a federal securities class action lawsuit has been filed in the United States District Court for the Central District of California on behalf of persons and entities that purchased or otherwise acquired Enochian Biosciences, Inc. ("Enochian" or the "Company") (NASDAQ: ENOB) securities between January 17, 2018 and June 27, 2022, inclusive (the "Class Period"), including common stock issued by Enochian in a private placement offering on or about February 16, 2018.

 All investors who purchased the shares of Enochian Biosciences, Inc. and incurred losses are advised to contact the firm immediately at [email protected] or (800) 575-0735 or (212) 545-4774.
 You may obtain request additional information concerning the action at www.whafh.com.